 He concludes by casting light on Kevorkian’s true evil:

 One thing more: Martha Wichorek saw her death as a heroic martyrdom for the cause of euthanasia.
 Kevorkian, as we know, not only encouraged this kind of thinking but served as its most sanctified prophet.
 He preached to the very first woman he assisted to her death that the world would thank her for her heroic gesture.
 Martha had been seeking to give some new kind of meaning to her life.
-Thanks to Jack Kevorkian and his minions, she succeeded in standing directly on its head the very thing she had
+Thanks to Jack Kevorkian and his minions, she succeeded in standing directly on its head the very thing she had hoped for.

 Precisely what I have observed after discussing K deaths with their relatives.
 I also experienced the same horrid phenomenon in the suicide of my friend Frances, prematurely dead under the influence of the Hemlock Society, which gave her moral permission to kill herself and taught her how to do it.
 (I described her death in “The Whispers of Strangers” for Newsweek, my first of–so far–hundreds of anti-euthanasia columns.
 Frances’ suicide changed my life, causing me to move away from my fulfilling work with Ralph Nader to fight assisted suicide.)